cwhelan/cloudbreak/README.md

 First, see the section "Running on a Cloud Provider like Amazon EC2 with Whirr" above, and modify the file `cloudbreak-whirr.properties` to include your access credentials and the appropriate cluster specifications.
-After that, the workflow is similar to the workflow described for scenario #1 above, whith the additionals first steps of copying your reads and dependency files to the cloud and creating a cluster before processing begins, and then destroying the cluster after processing has completed.
+After that, the workflow is similar to the workflow described for scenario #1 above, with the additional first steps of copying your reads and dependency files to the cloud and creating a cluster before processing begins, and then destroying the cluster after processing has completed.